drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 Over the year, I have realised that being a software engineer is not just about writing code (_and so on..._), but rather **choosing the right tools**, the right libraries and the right pattern **for a given algorithm or project**.
-It is not really about picking PHP, Python or whatever, but about understanding the constraints and goals of the task at hand and, and ultimately **making the right choice**.
+It is not really about picking PHP, Python or whatever, but about understanding the constraints and goals of the task at hand and, ultimately **making the right choice**.

 A major part of making that right choice is dispelling a common software engineering illusion: **the belief that adopting a new framework or library will magically erase technical debt**.

 Before adopting a shiny new tool (or library, or framework, or technology), our projects usually look something like
-this: a solid chunk of business value weighed down by a clear, predictable block of homegrown technical debt (e.g., spaghetti code, missing tests, reinvented the wheel, lack of automatisation, etc etc).
+this: a solid chunk of business value weighed down by a clear, predictable block of homegrown technical debt (e.g., spaghetti code, missing tests, reinvented the wheel, lack of automation, etc etc).

 {{< figure src="/images/Untitled-2025-11-17-2024a.svg" caption="The before: A clear view of our own custom-made technical debt." >}}